near-miss/dra_web/_posts/2016-09-21-predicting-process-risks-for-improved-safety-and-operational-excellence-a-breakthrough-technology-and-case-studies.md

 source: http://www.aiche.org/conferences/annual-safety-ammonia-plants-and-related-facilities-symposium/2016
 keywords: presentation, aiche, ammonia plants, safety
 ---
-Near-Miss Management co-presented a paper with an Oil & Gas Major (customer) at the 61st Annual Safety in Ammonia Plants and Related Facilities Symposium, held in Denver, CO from September 18-22, 2016.
+Near-Miss Management co-presented a paper with a global Oil & Gas company (customer) at the 61st Annual Safety in Ammonia Plants and Related Facilities Symposium, held in Denver, CO from September 18-22, 2016.

 **Presentation Overview**